SuperVia: Modernization

-With the arrival of 30 new trains in 2011, 14 previous SuperVia train configurations will be withdrawn from circulation.
-Capable of carrying 1,300 passengers, the new trains have several technical advantages, such as: alternating current traction motors, air conditioning with automatic temperature control, automatic coupling system, door system with detection of obstruction, electronic billboards and onboard displays, sound equipment, security cameras, lubrication system friezes, intercom and emergency signaling devices in accordance with the accessibility standard (NBR 14021).
+With the arrival of 30 new trains in 2011, 14 previous SuperVia train configurations were withdrawn from circulation.
+Capable of carrying 1,300 passengers, the new trains have several technical advantages, such as alternating current traction motors, air conditioning with automatic temperature control, automatic coupling system, door system with detection of obstruction, electronic billboards and onboard displays, sound equipment, security cameras, lubrication system friezes, intercom and emergency signaling devices in accordance with the accessibility standard (NBR 14021).

-Trains will also have cameras on the sides (mirror type), which allows monitoring by the driver of any platform without having to move away from the command post in the cabin.

-The color blue will be used (which is the color of the state and also a color of SuperVia).
+Trains also have cameras on the sides (mirror type), which allows monitoring by the driver of any platform without having to move away from the command post in the cabin.
+The blue color is used (which is the color of the state and also a color of SuperVia).
 Made of fiber, the seats have a padded backrest in synthetic fabric.
 There are eight seats of a different color on each car and in the engine cars, there are special spaces for wheelchair users.
-And centers located in the fore sections of the cars, serves to transmit information to passengers.
-Four cameras will be installed in each car, allowing the driver to have visual surveillance of any emergency request.
-Four LCD televisions will be installed, with the goal of enabling business partnerships and educational and government institutions.
+And centers located in the fore sections of the cars serve to transmit information to passengers.
+Four cameras are installed in each car, allowing the driver to have visual surveillance of any emergency request.
+Four LCD televisions are installed, with the goal of enabling business partnerships and educational and government institutions.

-In July 2021, the company announced that some trains will have free internet connection, the trains that have the service are 3000 Series, with 8 cars and air conditioning, and will circulate through different branches, the service is available in 3 trains only.
-The network will be available for a year, thanks to a partnership with Eletromídia and Magazine Luiza.
-To access the internet, the customer who is in one of these compositions, identified with Magazine Luiza stickers, the access to the web will be free for 30 minutes, which are automatically renewed without the need for a new login, for another 30 minutes.
+In July 2021, the company announced that some trains would have free internet connection.
+The trains that have the service are the 3000 Series, with 8 cars and air conditioning, and circulates through different branches.
+The service is available in 3 trains only.
+The network was available for a year, as a result of a partnership with Eletromídia and Magazine Luiza.
+For any customer in one of these train sets, identified with Magazine Luiza stickers, the internet access were free for 30 minutes, which would be automatically renewed without the need for a new login, for another 30 minutes.